Benefits of Savasana

 5) Lengthens your spine:

-This is one of the most notable benefits of Savasana as, along with increasing cerebrospinal fluid, it also lengthens your spine and releases any compression that might have happened to it during the yoga practice.
+This is one of the most notable benefits of Savasana as, along with increasing cerebrospinal fluid, it also lengthens your spine and releases any compression that might have happened during the yoga practice.

 6) Improves digestion: